-Either I was about to have the most fucked up vision or someone was messing with me.
+What the hell was happening?
+I tried to blink but nothing changed.
+I was sitting in the dark.
+Either I was about to have the most fucked up vision ever or someone was messing with me.

 I said a prayer for the vision to kick in.
 For the black abyss to become something else.
-But after a few minutes, I had to let go of the hope that this was a vision.
+For anything to happen that would make this into something that I could understand.

 This wasn’t as bad, but it sure as shit wasn’t good either.
 The bond was too thin for me to tell if he was freaking out or losing his mind or…

 My mouth grew dry and I tried to control my panic spiral.
 I had to find a way out.
 I had to get back to Dastien.